 There are many topic to choose from, including:

-- Latest Policy Initiatives; this includes the new Small Business Cashflow Scheme.
+- Latest Policy Initiatives; this includes the Small Business Cashflow Scheme.
 Small to medium business owners, including sole traders and the self-employed, may be eligible for a one-off loan if they have been adversely affected by COVID-19.
 The Small Business Cashflow (loan) Scheme has been extended until the end of 2020.
 Applications opened on 12 May 2020 and can now be submitted up to and including 31 December 2020.

 - Information for Individuals and Families

-- How to Manage your Tax this year; including changes to your responsibilities around filing and paying.
+- How to Manage your Tax; including changes to your responsibilities around filing and paying.

 - Information for Businesses and Organisations; you will find many topics here, including the Small Business Cashflow Scheme (SBCS) again, other tax schemes available, the wage and leave subsidies, GST issues and Income Tax issues, and information for the self-employed.